HugeLabs/scenarios-helm/use/step5/text.md

 * What's a helm chart

 <!-- speaker script:
-Our Helm chart just a collection of files that describe a set of kubernetes resources, and some values that can be used to configure them.
+Our Helm chart is just a collection of files that describe a set of kubernetes resources, and some values that can be used to configure them.
 -->

 <details><summary></summary>